 Family Activity Holidays in Ireland

 A family activity holiday is a great idea if you’re away with young travel companions who have lots of energy!
 On the other hand, you might want to try something a little bit different than just soaking up the sun.
-Luckily, Ireland has a lot of activities to choose from.
+Luckily, Ireland has lots of activities to choose from on a spring, summer, or Christmas break.

 Also, with a Free Spirit Policy, we have three additional activity packs, which can be added to both Super and Super Duper levels of cover.
 Medical cover is provided with each cover level as well.